 What Kinds of Clauses Might You See in Sync Deals?

-You also earn performance royalties when audiovisual content is broadcast or performed to the public (such as on a TV station or on-demand streaming service like Netflix), as well as mechanical royalties for any physical copies or downloads of the TV show or movie that licensed your music.
+You also earn performance royalties when audiovisual content is broadcast or performed to the public (such as on a TV station or streaming service like Netflix), and mechanical royalties for any physical copies or downloads of a TV show or movie that licensed your music.
 As several experts have already stated, the financial and professional opportunities really are endless around sync licensing.